Skip to main content

 • Exclusivity: None — you retain all rights

-INaudio is the closest thing to a drop-in wide-distribution layer for an AI-produced audiobook.
-Reaching Audible's catalogue through an aggregator is a different pipe than ACX's closed open-submission path — but it is not a guarantee for AI titles: Audible, like every retailer in the network, applies its own content and AI-narration policy to titles supplied by a distributor.
-Confirm AI-narration acceptance and disclosure language per retailer — Audible especially — before relying on any single endpoint.
+INaudio is still one of the most important wide-distribution layers for indie audiobooks, but it is not a generic upload-any-AI-audio endpoint.
+Reaching Audible's catalogue through an aggregator is a different pipe than ACX's closed open-submission path - but it is not a guarantee for AI titles: Audible, like every retailer in the network, applies its own content and AI-narration policy to titles supplied by a distributor.
+Confirm AI-narration acceptance, LPF/provider eligibility, and disclosure language per retailer - Audible especially - before relying on any single endpoint.

 Authors Republic